CenterForSpatialResearch/hnyc_cd_processing/README.md

 Therefore the first step is to dewrap lines when the first letter of next line is not equal to the initial letter in this section.
 There are a few special cases in the start of the next line that requires attention (B’klyn, B'way, E., W.), as they are part of addresses rather than the start of a new record.
 In this script, footnotes and extra delimiters are also removed.

+The format of the 1880_MN, 1850_MN and 1850_BK input data are different.
+Hence, there are slight differences in the way the data was pre-processed.
+- The 1850_MN and 1850_BK data are not split by '***'
+ - 1850_MN is split by 'B., C., D.', ...
+ - 1850_BK is split by 'B, C, D', ...
+- The first 8 lines in the 1850_BK dataset are headers, which were not required so they were removed
+- Several extra steps were taken to clean the 1850_BK data
+ - Remove page numbers
+ - Remove 'Brooklyn Directory' headers
+ - Remove whitespace and line breaks
+ - Move text that were wrapped by [ and ( to the correct row
+ - Clean up the Occupation tagging format

 ## Script 2: Build CRF Model (02_CRF.ipynb)

 Conditional Random Field model is used in this project to identify name, occupation and address.
 In this script, a CRF is trained, and then evaluated on a test data set.
 Evaluation metrics include precision, recall and F1-score.
 Label notations and an example of labeled record are shown below.